How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: Defining the Uncertainty Framework and Testing Methodology

-If the distribution of $\epsilon_{i}$ given $\bm{x}_{i}$ does not depend on $\bm{x}_{i}$, then we have \textit{homoscedastic} noise.
+where $f(\bm{x})$ is the true regression function and $\sigma^{2}(\bm{x})$ is the variance of the additive noise.
+This is equivalent to the typical description of a regression setting where we assume that our observations are a combination of an unknown function and a (normally distributed) noise term:

+Suppose we train a neural network (or any other type of model) to approximate $f(\bm{x})$ with $\hat{f}(\bm{x})$.
+We have two types of uncertainty.
+In the first place, we are unsure about the quality of our estimate $\hat{f}(\bm{x})$.
+We refer to this as the \textit{model} uncertainty (in other works sometimes referred to as \textit{epistemic} uncertainty).
+On the other hand, if we want to predict a new $y$-value, we have an additional source of uncertainty due to the inherent randomness of $\epsilon_{i}$.
+If the distribution of $\epsilon_{i}$ given $\bm{x}_{i}$ does not depend on $\bm{x}_{i}$, we have \textit{homoscedastic} noise.
 If the distribution of $\epsilon_{i}$ given $\bm{x}_{i}$ depends on $\bm{x}_{i}$, we have \textit{heteroscedastic} noise.
-The uncertainty due to $\epsilon_{i}$ is often referred to as the \textit{aleatoric uncertainty}, \textit{irreducible variance}, or \textit{data noise variance}. \\
+The uncertainty due to $\epsilon_{i}$ is often referred to as the \textit{aleatoric uncertainty}, \textit{irreducible variance}, \textit{data noise variance}.
+In this paper, we use the terminology \textit{data noise variance}.

-In a regression setting we aim to produce an estimate $\hat{f}(\bm{x})$ of $f(\bm{x})$.
-There is an error between the estimate and the true function:

-The uncertainty due to $\epsilon_{\omega, i}$ is typically called the \textit{model uncertainty}, \textit{approximation uncertainty} or \textit{epistemic uncertainty}.
-In this paper we use following terminology.
-Epistemic uncertainty is the total uncertainty that we can in theory get rid of by having more data and better models.
-Epistemic uncertainty can be further dissected in two parts: the approximation uncertainty that takes into account that we do not have the optimal model within our class of models, and model uncertainty that takes into account that the true function may not even be in our hypothesis class.
-This dissection is illustrated in Figure \ref{fig: epistemic}.

-The argument is often made that neural networks are able to approximate nearly any function arbitrarily well \citep{hornik1989multilayer, lu2017expressive}.
-This means that the true function, $f(\bm{x})$, should be in our hypothesis class.
-We therefore assume that the epistemic uncertainty is mainly determined by the uncertainty in the parameters of the network.

-To summarize, we are dealing with different types of uncertainty: aleatoric uncertainty that is caused by the inherent randomness of the observations, and epistemic uncertainty that we could in theory get rid of by collecting more data.
-These two sources of uncertainty can be added to obtain the predictive uncertainty,